cloudant/java-cloudant/README.md

     Server version = 1.0.2
     All my databases: example_db, jasons_stuff, scores

-When you instaniate a *com.cloudant.client.api.CloudantClient*, you are authenticating with cloudant using the [cookie authentication](http://guide.couchdb.org/editions/1/en/security.html#cookies) functionality
+When you instaniate a `CloudantClient`, you are authenticating with cloudant using the [cookie authentication](http://guide.couchdb.org/editions/1/en/security.html#cookies) functionality

 ### Security Note